SahilKumar777/College-ERP-Website/README.md

 1. **Dash Board**
+    * Gives the insights of the current important messages from teachers or admin of institute.

+    * Allows internal communication between admin, teachers and students.

 ![Image text](Screenshots/Student/studentHomepage.jpg)

 2. **View Attendance**
+    * Here students can view their own attendance record of all the subjects.

 ![Image text](Screenshots/Student/viewAttendance.jpg)

 3. **View Result**
+    * The students can view their result of all the semesters and subjects with automatically calculated percentage.

 ![Image text](Screenshots/Student/viewResult.jpg)

 4. **View Self Details**
+    * The students can view their own details whenever required.

 ![Image text](Screenshots/Student/selfDetails.jpg)

 5. **View Time table**
+    * The students can view their class time-table set by their Head of Department

 ![Image text](Screenshots/Student/TimeTable.jpg)

 6. **Change Account Password**

+    * Students can update their password whenever required, It requires old password to reset password.

 ![Image text](Screenshots/Student/changeSPassword.jpg)

 7. **Logout**

+    * This erp system uses the sessions for secure login and logout.

 ![Image text](Screenshots/Admin/loginPage.jpg)

-* Adding records of students and teachers

-* Internal communication between admin, teachers and students

-* Managing records like attendance, results and timetables

-* Single secured login page for all the entities i.e admin, teachers and students

-* Dashboard which gives the insights of the current important messages from teachers or admin of institute.

 ## Technologies